aaryav10/market_recap_tool/README.md

 # Market Recap Tool
-Pulls in Top news articles and market data to create a daily recap and creates and audio file to be shared with clients.
+Pulls in Top news articles and market data to create a daily recap.
+Also creates an audio file to be shared with clients.
 Uses the following APIs: Yahoo Finance, OpenAI, Newsapi